UK agrees to hand the Chagos Islands to Mauritius in a deal it says protects a key US base

 Starmer said that "we had to act now because the base was under threat.”

-He said Mauritius is likely to have taken Britain to court within weeks and there was no “realistic prospect of success” for the U.K.
+He said Mauritius is likely to have taken Britain to court within weeks and the U.K. had no “realistic prospect of success.”

 Negotiations on handing the islands to Mauritius began in 2022 under the previous Conservative government and resumed after Starmer's Labour Party was elected in July.